MacRobertson Air Race

+Organisation and rules

 The race was organised by an Air Race Committee, with representatives from the Australian government, aviation, and Melbourne Centenary authorities.
 The Royal Aero Club oversaw the event.
 The race ran from RAF Mildenhall in East Anglia to Flemington Racecourse, Melbourne, approximately 11300 mi.
 There were five compulsory stops, at Baghdad, Allahabad, Singapore, Darwin, and Charleville, Queensland; otherwise the competitors could choose their own routes.
 A further 22 optional stops were provided with stocks of fuel and oil provided by Shell and Stanavo.
 The Royal Aero Club put some effort into persuading the countries along the route to improve the facilities at the stopping points.

-The basic rules were: no limit to the size of aircraft or power, no limit to crew size, and no pilot to join aircraft after it left England.
-Aircraft had to carry three days' rations per crew member, floats, smoke signals, and efficient instruments.
-There were prizes for the outright fastest aircraft, and for the best performance on a handicap formula by any aircraft finishing within 16 days.
+The basic rules were: no limit to the size of aircraft or power, no limit to crew size, and no pilot to join the aircraft after it had left England.
+Aircraft had to carry three days' rations per crew member, floats (e.g. buoyancy aids or personal flotation devices), smoke signals, and efficient instruments.
+There were prizes for the outright fastest aircraft (£10,000 and a trophy, £1,500 and £500) and for the best performance on a handicap formula (£2000 and £1000) by any aircraft finishing within 16 days.

 The start was set at dawn (6:30) on 20 October 1934.
-By then, the initial field of over 60 had been whittled down to 20, including three purpose-built de Havilland DH.88 Comet racers, two of the new generation of American all-metal airliners, and a mixture of earlier racers, light transports, and old bombers.
+By then, the initial field of over 60 had been reduced to 20, including three purpose-built de Havilland DH.88 Comet racers, two of the new generation of American all-metal airliners, and a mixture of earlier racers, light transports, and old bombers.

-First off the line, watched by a crowd of 60,000, were Jim and Amy Mollison in the Comet Black Magic, and they were early leaders in the race until forced to retire at Allahabad with engine trouble.
-This left the DH.88 Grosvenor House, flown by Flight Lt.
-C. W. A. Scott and Captain Tom Campbell Black, well ahead of the field, and they went on to win in a time of less than 3 days, despite flying the last stage with one engine throttled back because of an oil-pressure indicator giving a faulty low reading.
-They would have won the handicap prize as well, but the race rules stipulated that no aircraft could win more than one prize.
+First off the line, watched by a crowd of 60,000, were Jim Mollison and his wife Amy Johnson in the Comet Black Magic, and they were early leaders in the race until forced to retire at Allahabad with engine trouble.
+This left the DH.88 Grosvenor House flown by Flight lieutenant C. W. A. Scott and Captain Tom Campbell Black well ahead of the rest of field, and they went on to win in a time of less than three days, despite flying the last stage with one engine throttled back because of an oil-pressure indicator giving a faulty low reading.
+They would have also won the handicap prize, but the race rules stipulated that no aircraft could win more than one prize.
+For their efforts the Royal Aeronautical Society awarded them the silver medal for Aeronautics.